ditesh/webutil/README.md

 ### Optimizing

-There is a bundled shell script that can automatically take the URL's and attempt to compress/minify CSS, JS or image assets.
+There are a couple bundled shell scripts that automatically downloads assets (CSS, JS, images), minifies CSS and JS, and optimizes all  images.

+The optimizer script optionally attempts to convert JPG's to PNG's, PNG's to JPG's and GIF's to PNG's to identify which generates the smallest filesize.
+This is a win if JPG's and GIF's are converted to PNG's but not necessarily so when PNG's are converted to JPG's (as you lose transparency capabilities).

     $ chmod a+x tools/downloader tools/optimizer
-    $ tools/downloader -dd reddit,media reddit.com
+    $ tools/downloader -dd klia www.klia.com.my

     Web Downloader Tool 1.0.1 (c) 2013 Ditesh Gathani <ditesh@gathani.org>